Camp Schedules and Reminders

 A hot lunch will be provided daily by Puckz Pub.

-Sport Camp Junior and Senior (Badminton, Baseball, Basketball, Multi-Sport, Soccer and Volleyball)
+Sport Camp Ages 6-8 and 9-12 (Badminton, Racquets, Baseball, Basketball, Multi-Sport, Soccer and Volleyball)

-Glen Abbey Community Centre participants will enjoy daily sports instruction with swimming on Wednesday and Friday afternoon from 1:45 to 2:45 p.m.
+Glen Abbey Community Centre participants will enjoy learning the basics of a different racquet sport daily.
+Swimming on Wednesday and Friday afternoon from 1:45 to 2:45 p.m.
 Please ensure campers bring a swimsuit and towel.

 Oakville Trafalgar Community Centre provides daily specialized sports instruction and daily swimming from 2 to 3 p.m.
 Please ensure participants have a swimsuit and towel every day.